 The only deciding factor here is how they react to each other.

 Nature, though, has made them sworn enemies.

-If you want a breed that will get along with a cat, then please read my post about dog breeds that are good with cats. ?
+If you want a breed that will get along with a cat, please read our post about dog breeds that are good with cats.